Tennis-Samsonova upsets Sabalenka, Pegula holds off Gauff at Canadian Open | Sports-Games

 Fresh off the biggest win of her career in Washington, Gauff was unable to keep the momentum on her side as she handed Pegula the break and lead in the penultimate game with a double fault, one of nine across the match.
 Pegula, who lost in straight sets in their previous meeting in Eastbourne earlier this year, sealed the match with an ace before greeting her friend at the net.

-Next up for Pegula is world number one Iga Swiatek, who battled past American Danielle Collins 6-3 4-6 6-2 in the evening session.
-Swiatek raced out to a 3-0 lead in the opener but Collins broke back late in the set and carried that momentum into the second, which the tournament qualifier went on to level when Swiatek misfired on set point.
+Swiatek then battled past American Danielle Collins 6-3 4-6 6-2 in the evening.
+She raced out to a 3-0 lead in the opener, but Collins broke back late in the set and carried that momentum into the second, which the tournament qualifier went on to level when Swiatek misfired on set point.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)